-21609 CORPORATE STRATEGY (9cp); prerequisite completion of semesters 1-5 of the full-time program, semesters 1-10 of the part-time program
+21609 CORPORATE STRATEGY

+prerequisites completion of Semesters I-5 of the full-time program, Semesters I-10 of the part-time program

 Introduces responsible whole-business decision making at management level and higher.
 This includes an appreciation of cooperation in organisations and gives students a practical perspective on how the specialist subjects relate to each other.